top of page

 Membership Benefits

-TCBHPA members are community-based behavioral healthcare providers of all sizes, including hospitals, that specialize in providing cost-effective mental health, addiction and culturally specific needs for children, youth and adults in Clackamas, Multnomah and/or Washington counties.
-Not only does becoming a TCBHPA member put you in outstanding company, but most importantly it says you’re a leader.
+TCBHPA members are community-based behavioral healthcare providers of all sizes, specializing in providing cost-effective mental health, addiction, and culturally-specific needs for children, youth, and adults across Clackamas, Multnomah, and/or Washington counties.
+Not only does becoming a TCBHPA member put you in outstanding company, but most importantly it says you’re a leader in our behavioral health community.

-Joining up indicates your desire to collaborate for improving our community’s healthcare system.
-While this entails working together for the overall cause, it also acknowledges your ability to improve your own organization with help from your colleagues.
+Joining our association demonstrates a commitment to collaborate in improving our community’s healthcare system.
+While this entails working together for the overall cause, it also acknowledges your ability to improve your own organization with help from your local colleagues.
 Indeed, the primary focus of TCBHPA is to ensure our members have the tools they need to be successful in ensuring excellent health outcomes.
-We accomplish this through advocacy, best practice advancement, shared learning and collaboration.
+We accomplish this through advocacy, best practice advancement, shared learning, and collaboration.

 We invite your membership and welcome your participation.
 Please don’t hesitate to contact us for the dues schedule and with any other questions about membership.